techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

 * And finally, the app your [Heroku](https://www.heroku.com) refers to, this is your [Heroku](https://www.heroku.com) space id.
 So, please, type it in next to `app: ` which is at the bottom of the file.

-## Configuring Symfony for production
+## Configuring Symfony for Production

 Now that you have set up and configured Heroku and [Travis CI](https://travis-ci.org/), you need to make some changes to your Symfony installation in order to be functional when hosted by [Heroku](https://www.heroku.com).